MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 - Download the [stormevent.csv](https://github.com/MicrosoftDocs/dataexplorer-docs-samples/blob/main/docs/resources/app-basic-ingestion/stormevents.csv) sample data file.
 The file contains 1,000 storm event records.

-## Queue a file for ingestion and process the results
+## Queue a file for ingestion and query the results

 In your preferred IDE or text editor, create a project or file named *basic ingestion* using the convention appropriate for your preferred language.
 Place the *stormevent.csv* file in the same location as your app.
 Then add the following code: